 Lady chapel: once a chapel of the Merchant Guild; dedicated to Mary; memorial to Thomas Sylvester, a burgess of the town; brass decorated tombstones.

 An unusual incident in the church history was the imprisonment in the church during 1649 of 340 men.
 They were mutinous members of Cromwellís army during the civil war.
 Three were killed by a firing squad while the others looked on from the church roof.

 Check the porch door for opening times.

-Sunday services and mid-week activities; check website at Church Calendar for exact times as they vary.
+Sunday services and mid-week activities; check website.

 Web: Burford Parish Church